usaid-cs/yesterday-i-learned/random.md

 - ["Salt was found to improve the perception of product thickness, enhance sweetness, mask metallic or chemical off-notes, and round out overall flavor while improving flavor intensity."](https://www.ncbi.nlm.nih.gov/books/NBK50958/) In other words, salt makes things taste better by manipulating how receptors sense other tastes.
 See same paper: if you have a low sodium diet, you can substitute some NaCl with a smaller amount of MSG for roughly the same taste.
 - The [Rothschild family](https://en.wikipedia.org/wiki/Rothschild_family), [ROTE-shillt](https://www.quora.com/How-do-you-pronounce-Rothschild), is primarily Jewish.
 They earn [a billion a year](http://www.investopedia.com/updates/history-rothschild-family/), give or take a billion.
 - [People rate condoms on the Internet.](http://www.trojanbrands.com/en-CA/condoms/TROJAN-Her-Pleasure-Sensations-Lubricated-Condoms)
-- People prefer letters that are in their names.
-"The [Letter Preference Task](https://en.wikipedia.org/wiki/Name-letter_effect) is the second-most popular method to measure implicit self-esteem, surpassed only by the Implicit Association Test."
 - [Dude](https://www.youtube.com/watch?v=sdYiUw-lZrk) says it matters to differentiate "GPU" from "graphics card", the card on which the GPU is soldered.
 - All natural numbers (N) are... integers (Z), which are all rational numbers (Q), which are all real numbers (R)
 - In the cryptocurrency world, you can just [clone a bunch of coins](https://techcrunch.com/2017/08/02/wtf-is-bitcoin-cash-and-is-it-worth-anything/) and end up having twice the amount of money (assuming people want to trade the cloned version).